Debbie Yow: North Carolina State

 On June 25, 2010, Yow accepted the job as athletic director at North Carolina State University.
 She was awarded a five-year contract with a $350,000 annual salary with a supplemental income of $100,000.

 After the 2010–11 basketball season, Sidney Lowe resigned as Wolfpack coach after failing to make the NCAA tournament in his five seasons as coach.
 In early April 2011, Yow hired former Alabama coach Mark Gottfried as the new coach.
 In his first season, Coach Gottfried led the Wolfpack back to the Sweet 16 in the NCAA Tournament.

 On November 25, 2012, Tom O'Brien was terminated, and NC State was obligated to pay $1.2 million of non-state funds to O'Brien as his contract ran through the 2015 season.
 However, NC State ended up only having to pay O'Brien $200,000 after the buyout was renegotiated so he could become an assistant at Virginia.

 On December 1, 2012, Dave Doeren was announced as the new head coach of the NC State Wolfpack football team, with an estimated total annual compensation package of $1.9 million.
 It was the seventh change of a head coach at NC State under Yow in a little over two years.
 On March 17, 2017, Kevin Keatts was announced as the new head coach of the NC State Wolfpack basketball team.

 Yow was named the 2019 James J. Corbett Memorial Award Recipient by the National Association of Collegiate Directors of Athletics, the highest honor one can achieve in college athletics administration.

 Yow retired on May 1, 2019.
 Boo Corrigan took over as NC State Athletics Director on the same day.

+Head coaching record

 Personal life

 Yow's two sisters also have been employed in athletics.
 Kay Yow was head coach of the NC State women's basketball team, and Susan Yow became the first female All American at NC State in 1975-76.
-Susan went on to coach women's basketball at multiple schools, with her last stop at Queens University in Charlotte,NC before retiring.
+Susan went on to coach women's basketball at multiple schools, with her last stop at Queens University in Charlotte, NC before retiring.
 Her brother, Ron, signed a football scholarship at Clemson University in 1967 and played there for two years.
 Her cousin, Virgil Yow, served as head basketball coach at High Point University, where he allowed the first female to play on the men's team.
 All three of the Yow sisters, along with Virgil Yow, have been inducted into the State of North Carolina Sports Hall of Fame.